Skip to main content

 Using the blue plus button, add a Comment Behavior above the Fallback node we just created.
 Click on it and set the text parameter to:

-Teleop recovery: If Place Object fails due to obstacles or planning errors,
+Teleop recovery: If the place motion fails due to obstacles or planning errors,

-fall back to manual teleoperation so the operator can guide the placement.
+fall back to manual teleoperation so the operator can place the bottle.

 tip